miroslavzeman/openai/README.md

 I'm glad you find it convenient!
 As an AI language model, my purpose is to assist you in any way I can.
 If you have any specific questions or requests, feel free to let me know.
 ```

-## Additional options
+## Options

 ### Price and token usage

-You can use the `-u` or `--usage` flag to see how many tokens you have spent and how much it cost you.
+You can use the `-u` or `--usage` flag to see how many tokens you have spent on the request and how much it cost you.

 ```console
 $ ai -u "How much does ChatGPT API costs to use the tool?"